top of page

 Vincent Cianni

-With their collaborative sculpture “Migrations,” Thomas creates rotating casts of three different species of winged creatures in fired clay, with multiple “migrations” over the duration of the exhibition—a flock of bright red cardinals in spring, a parliament of owls through summer and a colony of bats in time for Halloween.
-Crane’s 3-D puzzle-like tree form of oxidized steel and stainless steel carriage bolts gives creature comfort to, and a 360-degree view of, these ever-changing multitudes of inhabitants.
+With their collaborative sculpture “Migrations,” Damon Thomas creates rotating casts of beguiling creatures in glazed and fired clay—changing seasonally over the duration of the exhibition: a flock of bright red birds in spring; a parliament of owls through summer; a colony of bats for fall…and Halloween; and a scurry of squirrels during the cold winter months.
+Keith Crane’s 3-D puzzle-like tree form of welded, oxidized mild steel and stainless steel carriage bolts gives creature comfort to, and a 360-degree view of, these multi-changing inhabitants.

 "Flower Power"